To become a Carbon Neutral organisation by 2030, Tewkesbury Borough Council has developed a Carbon Reduction Programme

 Tree planting activity has been undertaken on the Council’s land and we are working with Gloucestershire County Council to identify further opportunities to support carbon capture through nature.

 The Council’s own website has been updated to include information about how the Council’s is addressing Climate Change.
-Carbon Literacy training and support will be offered to staff and members.
+Carbon Literacy training and support is offered to staff and councillors.
+129 members of staff have participated to date (March 2025) and the council is certified as a silver carbon literate organisation.

 Borough Wide Carbon Reduction